-Diagramatic Presentation: The fracture pattern of the Cadwallader Gold Belt may be advantageously studied in the diagrammatic setting of the conventional strain ellipsoid as shown.
+Diagrammatic Presentation.
+The fracture pattern of the Cadwallader Gold Belt may be advantageously studied in the diagrammatic setting of the conventional strain ellipsoid of figure 5 following:

-If the ellipsoid is oriented in plan on the basis of the probable directions of maximum regional compression as evidenced by the parallel close folding, the regional shear zone and regional overthrust fault, then it will be seen that the composite fracture pattern of the Gold Belt agrees closely with the theoretical pattern to be expected.
+If the ellipsoid is oriented in plan on the basis of the probable directions of maximum regional compression as evidenced by the parallel close foldi ho regional shear zone and regional overthrust fault, then it will be seen that the composite fracture pattern of the Gold Belt agrees closely with the theoretical pattern to be expected.